 The most common cause of viral meningitis is

-Common Causes of Viral Meningitis
+Symptoms and Signs of Viral Meningitis

 Viral serologic tests, PCR, or culture of samples taken from other areas (eg, blood, a throat swab, nasopharyngeal secretions, stool) may help identify the causative virus.